Manishearth/manishearth.github.io/source/drafts/fraud.md

 Putting all this together still requires skill[^skill] ... for now.
 Eventually someone will build reusable tooling for this and sell it to other scammers, effectively giving rise to "[script kiddies][skiddie] but for scams".
 There are well-established [marketplaces for scammers][genesis], someone just needs to build this tooling and sell it there.
 This may even have already happened.

-This is why I think the ["future is here, it's just not evenly distributed"][future] is a good way of describing this situation: the capabilities are there, people are almost certainly deploying them already, but they're not *ubiquitously* happening, which means that our own heuristics (and potentially, the heuristics of the companies we trust which provide us with critical services), have not yet been recalibrated.
+[The future is here, it's just not evenly distributed"][future].: the capabilities are there, and some scammers are almost certainly deploying them already.
+But since they're not yet *ubiquitous*, our heuristics — and those of companies providing us with critical services — have not yet been recalibrated.

  [lorenzo]: https://www.youtube.com/watch?v=0MC55lU_L2E